IoannisChalk/Google-Advanced-Data-Analytics-Projects/README.md

 ### Courses Completed:

-1. Foundations of Data Science: Introduction to foundational concepts.
-2. Get started with Python: Basics of Python programming for data analysis.
+1. Get started with Python: Basics of Python programming for data analysis.
-3. Go Beyond the Numbers: Translate Data into Insights: Advanced techniques for deriving insights from data.
+2. Go Beyond the Numbers: Translate Data into Insights: Advanced techniques for deriving insights from data.
-4. The power of statistics: Statistical methods for analysis and interpretation.
+3. The power of statistics: Statistical methods for analysis and interpretation.
-5. Regression Analysis: Applied regression analysis techniques to model and analyze complex data relationships.
+4. Regression Analysis: Applied regression analysis techniques to model and analyze complex data relationships.
-6. Machine Learning Fundamentals: Introduction to machine learning algorithms using XGBoost and Random Forest with Cross Validation.
+5. Machine Learning Fundamentals: Introduction to machine learning algorithms using XGBoost and Random Forest with Cross Validation.

 ### Projects: